marvin-garcia/aks-playground/deployment/azure-arc/README.md

 - [HelmRelease](https://fluxcd.io/docs/components/helm/helmreleases/) objects define a resource that will be reconciliated via Helm actions such as install, upgrade, test, uninstall and rollback.
 The `.spec` object expects almost the same parameters as the `helm install/upgrade` commands: the target namespace to install the release, the repo location (in this case, referencing a `HelmRepository` object), and override values for the release if needed.

 - [Kustomization](https://kubectl.docs.kubernetes.io/references/kustomize/glossary/#kustomization) objects specify all the resources that will be used by Kustomize.
-Below is the content of `infrastructure/ingress-nginx/kustomization.yaml`, and despite having other files in the same folder, Kustomize will ignore them until they are added as a Kustomization resource.
+Below is the content of `infrastructure/ingress-nginx/kustomization.yaml`, and despite having other files in the same folder, Kustomize will ignore them unless they are added as a Kustomization resource.

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1